ayazhankadessova/job-search-website/README.md

     1. Make a schema for a jobs - done
     2. Set type as an ObjectID (so you may reference `User` as the creator of `Job`) - done

+12. Create Job Route

+    1. We need to pass Authorization Header, company, position
+    2. Get the userId -> tie it as createdBy -> so you cannot modify others work/others cannot modify your work.

+13.

-12. get the front & connect with front
+14. get the front & connect with front

 ---